Rami-Pastrami/authentik/website/docs/providers/proxy/index.md

 Each new line is interpreted as a regular expression, and is compiled and checked using the standard Golang regex parser.

+When adding unauthenticated path (as in using the domain of said configured proxy provider), only include the subdirectory path you wish to have unauthenticated

 The behaviour of this field changes depending on which mode you're in.

 ### Proxy and Forward auth (single application)